 Your home directory is exported from the disk arrays using CIFS/SMB file protocols and so can be mounted as a 'shared drive' on your desktop or laptop.
 Please see this help document for step-by-step instructions.

 Home directories are backed up into a directory called

 .snapshot in your home.
 This directory will not appear in directory listings.
 You can

 ls this directory specifically to make it visible.
 Contained herein are copies of your home directory in date specific subdirectories.
 Hourly, daily, weekly snapshots can be found.
 To restore older files, simply copy them from the correct .snapshot subdirectory.

-When attempting to login to a home directory that is over quota, you will often get an error in the .Xauthority file:
+When attempting to log in when your home directory is over quota, you will often see an error in the .Xauthority file: